Platform · AI Funnel

 From TOML to first labelled frame.

 Three phases.
 Build runs in Cloud Connect: triage retrain, NPU-only optimization, hardware-in-the-loop validation.
-Provision runs on device when the bundle lands: DAG dispatched, models loaded, GPU and NPU configured.
-Run executes per frame: triage detects, ai-funnel routes, the customer container terminates the flow.
+Provision runs on device when the bundle lands: the processing graph is dispatched, models loaded, GPU and NPU configured.
+Run executes per frame: triage detects, the AI funnel routes, the customer container terminates the flow.

 1 — Build · Cloud Connect